michellechlin/michellechlin.github.io/_posts/2020-02-13-100Days-of-Code-1st-Week.md

   - HTML
 ---

-After quitting my job from R&D scientist, I become a stay-at-home mom.
-Although I have more time with my child, the depressed feeling comes and goes a being a full-time mom is lack of appreciation or a missing sense of accomplishment.
+After quitting my job from Application Scientist at [Bay instrument](https://bayinstruments.com/), I become a stay-at-home mom.
+Although I have more time with my child, the depressed feeling comes and goes as being a full-time mom is lack of appreciation or a missing sense of accomplishment compared to what I did before as PhD and/or Scientist.
 So, I commit myself to take [100 Days of Code Challenge](https://https://www.100daysofcode.com/) where I spend at least one hour coding for 100 days.

 **This is my main goals:**
 <ul>1.
 Complete the FreeCampCode Web Certificate</ul>